MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 - Name of the environment
 - Overage status if capacity is allocated to the environment
-- Whether capacity is pre-allocated to the environment
+- Whether capacity is preallocated to the environment
 - Environment type
 - Managed environment status
 - Pay-as-you-go plan linkage status
 - Ability to draw capacity from available tenant pool
-- Database, File and Log consumption
+- Database, File, and Log consumption

 #### Track environment usage
 1. In the **Dataverse** page, select **Environment** and choose an environment from the list.